sierisimo/publications/TDDWithURMAndKotlin/TDDWithURMAndKotlin_part1.md

 4: J(2,5, 7)
 ```

 As mentioned before, I'll be using Kotlin in the JVM flavor along with JUnit 5.
 I will also be using gradle as the task runner and build tool.
-The final project can be found in this Github project:
+The final project can be found in [this Github project](https://github.com/sierisimo/publications/tree/master/TDDWithURMAndKotlin/kurm)

 ## Zero function